DavidDeeds/SenseCAP-M1-Helium-Gateway-to-TTN/README.md

 ```

 Further down in Step 4, when it comes to editing the global_conf.json.sx1250.xxxx files, do the following instead:

-a) In the **~/sx1302_hal/packet_forwarder $**  directory, do a **cp global_conf.json.sx1250.AS923.USB global_conf.json.sx1250.AS923** command.
+1. In the **~/sx1302_hal/packet_forwarder $**  directory, do a **cp global_conf.json.sx1250.AS923.USB global_conf.json.sx1250.AS923** command.
 This will copy/create a new file that we can use to copy the contents of my file in this repo into.
-b) Open my **global_conf.json.sx1250.AS923** file in Notepad++, edit the "gateway_ID": "**YOURGATEWAYEUIHERE**" to be the new EUI created with https://descartes.co.uk/CreateEUIKey.html (same EUI you will be manually setting in the TTN console).
+2. Open my **global_conf.json.sx1250.AS923** file in Notepad++, edit the "gateway_ID": "**YOURGATEWAYEUIHERE**" to be the new EUI created with https://descartes.co.uk/CreateEUIKey.html (same EUI you will be manually setting in the TTN console).
 You don't have to change the default server address/ports etc. as I have that already set in my conf file for the Australian TTN broker.

 When it comes to starting the lora packet forwarder, your command will be **./lora_pkt_fwd -c global_conf.json.sx1250.AS923**